Albizia glaberrima: Description

 A medium-sized tree that can reach up to 20–30 m in height, it has a flattened crown with foliage spreading like an umbrella.
 The trunk is straight and cylindrical but sometimes irregular while the bark is greyish in color and lenticellate.
 Leaves bipinnately compound with 1 to 4 pairs of pinnae, each pinnae having 3 to 6 pairs of leaflets.
 Leaflets are oblique to ovate in outline, up to 5–7 cm long and 3 cm wide; petiolules are up to 1–2 mm long, both the petiolules and rachis are thin and devoid of hair.
 Flowers are in axillary heads on a peduncle that is up to 4 cm long while the stamens are whitish in color.
 Fruit is an oblong pod up to 26 cm long and 4 cm wide, yellow-brown in color.

 Distribution and habitat

-The species occurs in Tropical Africa from Guinea Bissua in West Africa eastwards to Suadan and Southwards to Mozambique, it is also found in Comoros and Madagascar.
+The species occurs in tropical Africa from Guinea-Bissau in West Africa eastwards to Sudan and southwards to Mozambique.
+It is also found in Comoros and Madagascar.
 It is found in semi-deciduous and lowland rain forests, sub montane forests and riparian forests zones.